1. What is the mission of the Central Collection Unit (CCU)?

-Answer: he CCU does require compliance with the District Clean Hands Act as it applies to payment of District delinquent debts.
-Therefore, any payment arrangements must include all District agency liabilities of $100.00 or more.
-Public Hearing on 811119-246, "Clean Hands Amendment Act of 2011"
+CCU does require compliance with the District Clean Hands Act, as it applies to payment of District delinquent debts.
+Therefore, any payment arrangements must include all District agency liabilities of $100 or more, according to Public Hearing 811119-246, "Clean Hands Amendment Act of 2011."

 9. Is there a minimum balance due and/or down payment when CCU considers a payment arrangement?

 Yes, the minimum balance due is $350.
 The minimum down payment is 25 percent.
 Other payment options may be discussed by CCU Collection Representatives.